emontzkajnl/plugins/bugherd/readme.txt

 ## What is BugHerd?
 BugHerd is the world's simplest visual feedback tool for websites.
 You will never need to second guess what your client meant by the feedback they sent via email or on a spreadsheet.

-## Do I need to signup?
+## Do I need to sign up?
 Yes, in order to use BugHerd, you will need to sign up for an account at [https://bugherd.com/](https://bugherd.com/).
 All BugHerd accounts come with a 7-day free trial, so that you have enough time to work out which plan you need for the work that you do.
-Our plans are available from $49/month.
+Our plans are available from $41/month.

 ## Do I need to install anything?
 Yes, you need to install the BugHerd WordPress plugin.
 It’s available on the [WordPress plugin library](https://wordpress.org/plugins/bugherd/#description) and you can install it directly from your WordPress Dashboard.
 Follow these [installation instructions](https://support.bugherd.com/hc/en-us/articles/360002180976-Install-the-BugHerd-Wordpress-plugin) for more information.